schollz/wifiscan/README.md

 [![godocs](https://godoc.org/github.com/schollz/wifiscan?status.svg)](https://godoc.org/github.com/schollz/wifiscan)

-A platform-independent WiFi scanning library for getting BSSID + RSSI from nearby access points.
+A platform-independent WiFi scanning library for getting SSID + BSSID + RSSI from nearby access points.
 It should work on most Linux installations as well as Windows and OS X.

 ## How does it work?